HarryVienna/CrowPanel-Advance-7inch-ESP32-LVGL-ESP-IDF-Demo/README.md

 It uses just LVGL, no other GFX library is needed!

-You can find a detailed explanation [on my website](https://www.haraldkreuzer.net/en/news/crowpanel-advance-7-esp32-basics-and-gui-development-lvgl-esp-idf)
+***You can find a detailed explanation [on my website](https://www.haraldkreuzer.net/en/news/crowpanel-advance-7-esp32-basics-and-gui-development-lvgl-esp-idf)***

+## This example shows:

+- Creating the layouts with SquareLine Studio
+- Controlling the display and touch controller
+- Events in the user interface and corresponding updates to the display
+- Changing the display from a task
+- Controlling the RTC real-time clock, the IO expander and the buzzer

-Project structure:
+## Project structure:

 <pre>
 CMakeLists.txt